Merlin Olsen: Personal life

 On March 30, 1962, Olsen married Susan Wakley, a fellow USU student.
 They had three children: Kelly, Jill, and Nathan.

-Olsen was a member of the Church of Jesus Christ of Latter-day Saints, and a resident of San Marino, California.
+Olsen was a member of the Church of Jesus Christ of Latter-day Saints and a resident of San Marino, California.
+His nephew Hans, son of his brother Clark, also played in the NFL with the Indianapolis Colts.

 Olsen was diagnosed with peritoneal mesothelioma in 2009, and underwent three courses of chemotherapy.
 In December 2009, he filed a lawsuit against 25 defendants including NBC Studios, NBC Universal, 20th Century Fox, Georgia Pacific, Sherwin-Williams, and Lennox Corp. for allegedly exposing him to the asbestos which he claimed had caused his cancer.

-Olsen died on March 11, 2010, at City of Hope National Medical Center in Duarte, California, at the age of 69.
+Olsen died on March 11, 2010, at City of Hope National Medical Center in Duarte, California, at age 69.
 Olsen is buried at San Gabriel Cemetery in San Gabriel, California.